-(a) the execution or adoption of a tangible symbol; or (b) the attachment to or logical association with the record of an electronic sound, symbol, or process.
+(a) to execute or adopt a tangible symbol; or

+(b) to attach to or logically associate with the record an electronic sound, symbol, or process.

-14. "Statutory major gifts rider" means a document that may supplement a power of attorney and that meets the requirements of subdivision one of section 5-1514 of this title, and that contains the exact wording of the form set forth in subdivision two of section 5-1514 of this title.
-A statutory major gifts rider may contain modifications or additions as provided in section 5-1503 of this title.
+14. "Statutory major gifts rider" means a document by which the principal may supplement a power of attorney to authorize major gift transactions and other transfers, that meets the requirements of subdivision (9) of section 5-1514 of this title, and that contains the exact wording of the form set forth in subdivision (10) of section 5-1514 of this title.
+A statutory major gifts rider may contain modifications or additions as provided in section 5-1503 of this title as such modifications or additions relate to major gift transactions and other transfers.
 A statutory major gifts rider and the power of attorney it supplements must be read together as a single instrument.
+A statutory major gifts rider may be used to authorize powers provided in section 5-1514 of the general obligations law.

-15. "Statutory short form power of attorney" means a power of attorney that meets the requirements of paragraphs (a), (b) and (c) of subdivision one of section 5-1501B of this title, and that contains the exact wording of the form set forth in section 5-1513 of this title.
-A "statutory short form power of attorney" may contain modifications or additions as provided in section 5-1503 of this title.
+15. "Statutory short form power of attorney" means a power of attorney that meets the requirements of paragraphs (a), (b) and (c) of subdivision (1) of section 5-1501B of this title, and that contains the exact wording of the form set forth in section 5-1513 of this title.
+A "statutory short form power of attorney" may contain modifications or additions as provided in section 5-1503 of this title, but in no event may it be modified to authorize any powers provided in section 5-1514 of the general obligations law.